abhishek6009/Projects-Works/README.md

 # Retention Analysis

 This project aims to predict whether an employee will leave the company or be fired within the next time duration, based on various provided factors.

+# Interest Rate Prediction

+The aim of this project was to build a Decision Tree Model that predicts the Interest Rate category under which an application should fall.
+The dataset included variables like Loan Amount, Annual Income, Purpose of Loan, etc. There were three categories of Interest Rate - 1, 2 and 3.